anastazya/docker-elk/README.md

 *:information_source: You can also run all services in the background (detached mode) by appending the `-d` flag to the above command.*

-Give Kibana about a minute to initialize, then access the Kibana web UI by opening <http://localhost:5601> in a web browser.
+Give Kibana about a minute ( or four on slower machines ) to initialize, then access the Kibana web UI by opening <http://localhost:5601> in a web browser.

 ### Injecting data